 1) Poland: Poland has firm ethnic and historic roots in central Europe dating from the ninth century.
 The country, which has been attracting many tourists for years with its uniqueness, has something for everyone, ranging from tours to excursions.
 Famous for its historic cities and unique landscapes, Poland has something for everyone.
 The population is 38 million and is bordered East Germany on the west, the Soviet Union on the east and the Baltic Sea on the north.
 The Capital is Warsaw

-4) Austria.
-Right at the heart of Europe, Austria is both historically and culturally positioned.
-Also well known for its ski resorts in the Alps and outstanding scenery, neat and colorful small towns and romantic villages.With its natural beauty and outstanding cultural variety Austria is a popular tourists destination all year around.
+4) Austria: Right in the heart of Europe, Austria is historically, geographically and culturally in a central position.
+Well known for its ski resorts in the Alps and outstanding scenery, neat and colorful small towns and romantic villages.With its natural beauty and outstanding cultural variety Austria is a popular tourists destination all year around.
 Vienna, the elegant city of the former Austro-Hungarian Empire is still world-famous for its sophistication and elegant balls in former imperial palaces as well as the many concert halls and musical venues that offer entertainment in every season.
 The country is just over 8 million in population.
-The second most important tourist city is Salzburg, the birthplace W.A.
-Mozart
+The second most important tourist city is Salzburg, the birthplace Wolfgang Amadeus Mozart.

 5) Hungary: Every year thousands of tourists flock to Hungary’s innumerable thermal spas, which are world famous for their natural healing spring water.
 Also for nature and culture lover’s, Hungary has numerous nature conservations waiting to be explored.
 The Capital is Budapest and is also known as one of Europe’s most historic and romantic cities beautifully situated on both shores of the Danube.
 The population is about 10.5 million.
 Hungary is also famous for its fiery wines and heavy food.
 Major touristic cities are Eger, Pecs, Kecskemet and Debrecen.